 - recipients must not have completed a previous degree at an Ontario post secondary institution at the undergraduate or graduate level immediately prior to being admitted to the PhD program; recipients must not be currently studying at an Ontario post secondary institution at the undergraduate or graduate level (students currently registered in a PhD program are not eligible)

 - recipients must not have concurrently accepted a scholarship from Natural Sciences and Engineering Research Council (NSERC) (ie. IPS) or Ontario Graduate Scholarship (OGS) and must not concurrently be receiving significant external sponsorships or scholarships (for example, in excess of $10,000)

-- recipients who withdraw, transfer to part-time status or fail to complete the term without prior consultation with the Graduate Studies Office (GSO) may be required to repay the award.
+- recipients who withdraw, transfer to part-time status or fail to complete the term without prior consultation with Graduate Studies and Postdoctoral Affairs (GSPA) may be required to repay the award.

 A call for nominations will be sent to the Faculty Offices in January of each year.

-Please contact the Co-ordinator, Financial Aid and Awards in the Graduate Studies Office for more information.
+Please contact the Co-ordinator, Financial Aid and Awards in Graduate Studies and Postdoctoral Affairs (GSPA) for more information.